Who can edit the contents of a hosted feature layer, hosted feature layer view, or hosted table depends on multiple factors.

 Sometimes you need to make a hosted feature layer available to the public or a group with many members for viewing, but you only want a few members of your organization to edit it.
 If you enable editing on a public hosted feature layer, anyone can edit it.
 Similarly, if you enable editing on a hosted feature layer shared to a group, all members of the group can edit the hosted feature layer.
 In most of these cases, it is recommended that you create a hosted feature layer view on which you do not enable editing.
 You can share the read-only hosted feature layer view with the public or the group with a large number of members.
 Share the editable source hosted feature layer with a group that contains the few members who should edit the data.

-Another alternative is for an administrator in your organization to create a group that is configured to allow editing of all content.
+Another alternative is for an organization administrator to create a group that is configured to allow editing of all content (a shared update group).
 Add or invite organization members to this group who you want to edit items.
 All items shared to this group can be updated by group members, including hosted feature layers that do not have editing enabled.

 Caution: